aeszyman/byzantine-art/bibliography.md

 Chatterjee, Paroma.
 "Viewing the Unknown in Eighth-Century Constantinople." _Gesta_ 56.2 (Fall 2017): 137-149.

 Sullivan, Alice Isabella.
 "Visions of Byzantium: _The Siege of Constantinople_ in Sixteenth-Century Moldavia." _The Art Bulletin_ 99.4 (2017): 31-68.

+Woodfin, Warren T. "Within a Budding Grove: Dancers, Gardens, and the Enamel Cup from the Chungul Kurgan." _The Art Bulletin_ 48.2 (June 2016): 151-180.